0kauaa/cool-codes/README.md

 ## 💡 About

 This repository has no specific theme.
-The projects here serve different purposes — some were made to solve a day-to-day problem, others just to see what would happen.
+The projects here serve different purposes.
+Some were made to solve a day-to-day problem, others just to see what would happen.
 The list will grow over time, with no rush and no commitment to perfection.

 If something here turns out to be useful to you, great.
-If not, that's fine too.
+If not, that is fine too.